grpc/proposal/L44-python-rich-status.md

 ### Server side API

-gRPC Python team encountered lots of disagreements about how this part should be implemented.
 Available options are listed in the `Rationale` section.
 Here is our final consensus as a team, but feel free to comment about other options.

 During the discussion we come up with several criteria for server-side API:
 1. Shouldn't pass `ServicerContext` around and let extension package to mutate it.